 Most video content recorded from TV or digitised from existing media is in long form and to maximise teaching impact, it is necessary for educators to have the tools available to create clips or short snippets that drill down to the learning objective that they need to highlight.
 Chapter creation is one of the features used most widely by the Planet eStream community.
 Users can simply select where they want their chapter to start and finish, give it a name and even a description.
 Once created this chapter is permanently associated with this recording and can be shared, embedded and incorporated into playlists, just like any other item in your library.
 Chapters are a great way of directing viewer focus to the areas of importance and are commonly used when delivering video as part of flipped learning.

-Photosets are a great way to showcase still images and photos.
-Users can upload individual pictures or batch upload a series of images to create a photoset.
-They can then be tagged with relevant metadata to make them searchable and sharable like any other digital asset within the Planet eStream media library.
-Viewers can choose to view images individually or as a slide show, there is also the option to allow users to download individual images from photosets.
+Photosets offer a simple but effective option for adding multiple images and photos to the Planet eStream Media Library.
+Users can upload a series of images to create a photoset; this can either be as individual images, a zip file or even a PowerPoint presentation.
+The images can then be tagged with relevant metadata to make them searchable and sharable like any other digital asset within the Planet eStream media library.
+Viewers can choose to view images individually or as a slide show and there is also the option to allow users to download individual images from photosets.

 Accompany any video with a slide show.
 Simply upload images or a PowerPoint file and set the timing of the slides alongside the video using the online slide show editor.